mdranger/chain3j/docs/source/transactions.rst

 #. :ref:`creation-of-smart-contract`
 #. :ref:`transacting-with-contract`

-To undertake any of these transactions, it is necessary to have Ether (the fuel of the Ethereum blockchain) residing in the Ethereum account which the transactions are taking place from.
+To undertake any of these transactions, it is necessary to have Mc (the fuel of the Ethereum blockchain) residing in the Ethereum account which the transactions are taking place from.
 This is to pay for the :ref:`Gas` costs, which is the transaction execution cost for the Ethereum client that performs the transaction on your behalf, comitting the result to the Ethereum blockchain.
-Instructions for obtaining Ether are described below in :ref:`obtaining-ether`.
+Instructions for obtaining Mc are described below in :ref:`obtaining-ether`.

 Additionally, it is possible to query the state of a smart contract, this is described in :ref:`querying-state`.